- Adding payments

 Summary

-- Automatic offsetting: For many customers at once, via Invoices → Per debtor → Offset, choose filters and click Apply
+- Automatic offsetting: For many customers at once, via Invoices → Per debtor → Offset, set filters and click Apply

 - Manual offsetting: For individual customers, via Invoices → Outstanding, click on payment and link to invoice